Interview: Carlos Whittaker

-Carlos Whittaker, the well-known creator of Ragamuffin Soul, released his new album, Fight, this week.
-It is an explosive and expansive recording that lifts hearts in worship as sure as it lifts our spirits in fresh musicality and creative approach.
+arlos Whittaker, the well-known creator of Ragamuffin Soul most recent release, Fight, is an explosive and expansive recording that lifts hearts in worship as sure as it lifts our spirits in fresh musicality and creative approach.
 Whittaker took some time to answer the things we had on our mind.

 Tell us a little about your new release, Fight.
 What’s the significance of the title and what would you say are the prominent themes?